 So grab a piece of paper and a pen and write down who your heroes are and why and what they represent to you?

-Are you a Batman, Superman, Cat Women, Oprah Winfrey, Tony Robbins, Richard Branson, Freddie Flintoff, Nelson Mandela, Winston Churchill, Wayne Rooney or David Beckham?
+Are you a Batman, Superman, Cat Women, Oprah Winfrey, Tony Robbins, Richard Branson, Freddie Flintoff, Nelson Mandela, Winston Churchill, Harry Kane?

 Are you going to wear a cap and gown and pants over your trousers quite happily or perhaps you will step up quietly and humbly making your impact through your gentle passion and presence?

-Just grab a cup of coffee and a pen and paper and jot down the top 5 values that you want to pass on to your kids, things like having tenacity, being trustworthy, being honest or seeing the best in people – whatever are your values, ethos or philosophies about life.
+Just grab a cup of coffee and a pen and paper and jot down the top 5 values that you want to pass on to your kids, things like having tenacity, being trustworthy, being honest or seeing the best in people – whatever your values, ethos or philosophies about life are.

 My Dad taught me that “Life is what YOU make it” and he modelled compassion, laughter, joy and reliability.